 The effect of ARCOXIA on the ability to drive a car or operate machinery has not been studied, although it is thought to be

-some people, including dizziness and tiredness.
-Make sure you know how you react to ARCOXIA before you drive a car or operate
+in some people, including dizziness and tiredness.
+Make sure you know how you react to ARCOXIA before you drive a car or

 Things that would be helpful for your arthritis

 Some self help measures suggested below may help your condition.
 Talk to your doctor or pharmacist about these measures and

 for more information.

 Regular exercise can help reduce pain and disability from arthritis by increasing muscle strength and reducing the load on